jh2229/Interactive-Lab-Hub/Lab 6/README.md

   ```

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***
+1. Battleship Game: This could be a way of playing the game Battleship.
+There could be two screens connected to the Pi (i.e. Qwiic screen and the MiniPiTFT): one screen for my battleship area and the other screen for the opponent areas that I target.
+3. Color/Light/Music Messenger: This could be
+4. Pokemon battles:
+5. Pager
+6. Morse Code Messenger

 ### Part C
 ### Streaming a Sensor